guyikcgg/set_backlight/README.md

 # set_backlight
-Set backlight automatically on boot and wakeup (simple script for linux)
+Script for GNU/Linux which adjust the screen brightness according to the light in the room.
+It runs on every boot and every wakeup from sleep, giving a fairly good initial brightness.

 General description
 -------------------
-A script is copied to the user home folder, under ``.set_backlight`` folder.
+The script is copied to the user home folder, under ``.set_backlight`` folder.
 This script will be run when ``mp-utils`` power management tool triggers.

-The script takes a photo using ``mplayer`` and then calculates the average brightness using ``octave``.
+This script takes a photo using ``mplayer`` and then calculates the average brightness from it using ``octave``.

 Dependencies
 ------------